Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Menzies provides a concise overview of the illness, which has no known cure, and then focuses on what can be done to alleviate symptoms and improve patients’ quality of life.
 Here’s a brief overview of the article:

 Symptom management appears to be best addressed using a multimodal approach, with treatment strategies tailored to the individual.
 While medication may provide adequate symptom relief for some patients, experts generally recommend integrating both pharmacologic and nonpharmacologic approaches.
 Some patients may benefit from the adjunctive use of complementary and alternative medicine (CAM) modalities.
-Because symptom remission is rare and medication adverse effects can complicate […]
+Because symptom remission is rare and medication adverse effects can complicate symptom management, […]

 ‘I’m Worried About People in Pain’: A Nurse’s Take on Opioid-Prescribing Regulation Changes